Planning

 What if a museum is closed?

 Switch to a viewpoint plus café plan.
 Bern is designed for comfort: arcades when it rains, vaulted rooms when it’s cold, and simple walking routes that still feel like a complete day.
+If the weather turns, our rainy-day guide has more indoor ideas.

 Next reads